va loan network white logo

 Deep Dive: What Underwriters Verify

-• Occupancy certifications and a realistic move‑in timeline for the new primary residence.
+• Occupancy certifications and realistic move‑in timeline.

 5. VA Jumbo and High‑Balance VA Loans